arjunmaurya10/Projects-on-data-science/README.md

 # Projects-on-data-science

-This repo consists of mini projects on Data Science.
+This repo consists of mini projects done using Data Analysis Tools.

+The Datasets were taken from Kaggle.com